Private Rate-Constrained Optimization with Applications to Fair Learning: Acknowledgments

 \section{Acknowledgments}

 We would like to acknowledge our sponsors, who support our research with financial and in-kind contributions: Apple, CIFAR through the Canada CIFAR AI Chair, Meta, Microsoft, NSERC through the Discovery Grant and an Alliance Grant with ServiceNow and DRDC, the Ontario Early Researcher Award, the Schmidt Sciences foundation through the AI2050 Early Career Fellow program.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
 Michael Menart is also supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), grant RGPIN-2021-03206.
 The work of Tudor Cebere and Aurélien Bellet is supported by grant ANR-20-CE23-0015 (Project PRIDE) and the ANR 22-PECY-0002 IPOP (Interdisciplinary Project on Privacy) project of the Cybersecurity PEPR.
+Tudor Cebere is also sponsored by a Google Fellowship.
 This work was performed using HPC resources from GENCI–IDRIS (Grant 2023-AD011014018R1).